 Since foil retains moisture and moisture steam-cooks your veggies, it will be your friend while campfire cooking.
-While you can place asparagus and the like right on a grate over the campfire keeping them from falling into the fire is another story.
+While it’s possible to place asparagus and the like on a grate over the campfire, keeping them from falling in is another task entirely.

 Use two pieces of foil to double wrap each pouch of veggies.

 For this method, you’ll first need to have a fire that burns long enough to create a good bed of coals/embers.
-These are the best conditions to cook in period.
-This way the fire is more subdued and heat is more consistent.
+These are the best conditions to cook in, period.
+This way, the fire is more subdued and heat is more consistent.
 Stir up the coals to even out the heat, put veggies in foil and place them right on the coals.
-Do not bury the pouches for two reasons, first your metal tent of veggies will get super hot and untouchable and then, if it’s dark out, you may never find the pouch until the next morning…unless a critter finds your food first.
+Do not bury the pouches for two reasons: first, your metal tent of veggies will get super hot and untouchable.
+Second, if it’s dark out, you may not find the pouch until the next morning…unless a critter finds your food first.
 This pouch method is fantastic for carrots and sliced potatoes.

 Yes, you can bake a potato in a campfire, but how much time do you have?
 Potatoes will take upwards of 90 minutes to properly bake.
 You want to go ahead and do it this way anyway?
 In that case, prick your tater all over with a fork.
 Oil and salt it.
 Wrap it up in a good sheet of foil.
 Make it a tight wrap.
 Rest it on the embers or close to them on a rack.
 Your potato is baked when a knife easily sticks into it and slides out.